pwbriggs/music-assistant.github.io/docs/installation.md

 ## Primary installation method: Home Assistant Integration Installation

-Go to the [Home Assistant Integration](integration/installation.md) page and follow the instructions there which will install the integration and the server.
+Using HAOS.
+Go to the [Home Assistant Integration](integration/installation.md) page and follow the instructions there which will install the integration and the server (as an addon).

 ## Secondary installation method: Home Assistant Add-on Manual Installation

+Using HAOS.
 If you dont need the HA Integration but want to run the Music Assistant Server then install the Music Assistant Add-on manually:

 1. Add the Music Assistant repository to your Home Assistant instance.
 2. Install the Music Assistant add-on.